Cosmoblox/JARVIS-Voice-ASSISTANT/README.md

 in V2, you have to go and edit all the directories and stuff.
 They are labbel with # --------------------------------------------------- LABEL ------------------------------------- so you can see them easier.

 Once you have done that (and made sure to download every lib needed), you can use it.

+### Also you cant delete the mp3 file without make the program make another so fix that if you want.